Mehariwamlake/simple_shell/README.md

 ======================

 -   By Julien Barbier
--   Project to be done in teams of 2 people (your team: Ekene Okoli, Esther Ashinedu Uvo
+-   Project to be done in teams of 2 people (your team: Mehariw Amlake, Yohannes Soressa

 Concepts
 --------